k0f1/datafrica/README.md

 * Lorenzo Brown - for Oauth backend and front end code.
 * Steve Wooding - for optional image management at the backend
 * etc
+* How To Secure Apache with Let's Encrypt on Ubuntu 18.04 [here](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04)